husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/6-slam-navigation.md

 probably your laser scanner will be attached above robot base.
 To set scanner 10 centimeters above robot you should use:

-    $ rosrun tf static_transform_publisher 0 0 0.1 0 0 0 robot_base laser_frame 100
+    $ rosrun tf static_transform_publisher 0 0 0.1 0 0 0 base_link laser_frame 100

-And if your scanner is also rotated by 45º it should be:
+And if your scanner is also rotated by 180º around z-axis it should be:

-    $ rosrun tf static_transform_publisher 0 0 0.1 0.785 0 0 robot_base laser_frame 100
+    $ rosrun tf static_transform_publisher 0 0 0.1 3.14 0 0 base_link laser_frame 100

 Remember that if you have improperly mounted scanner or its position is not set correctly, your map will be generated with errors or it will be